phalla-doll/curated-products-showcase/README.md

 - Component props are properly typed
 - Icons are implemented as React components
 - Product data is currently static (stored in `src/constants.ts`)
+- Category filtering and search use URL parameters for shareable links
-- Category filtering state is managed locally in `CategoryFilters` component
+- Cart state is persisted in localStorage and synchronized across components using custom events
+- Custom events: `cartupdated`, `categorychange`, `searchchange`, `focussearch`
+- Product filtering supports both category and search parameters simultaneously
 - Project follows standard React/Vite folder structure with `src/` directory organization
-- Ready-to-use folders (`hooks/`, `utils/`) for future expansion
+- Biome is used for linting and formatting (faster alternative to ESLint + Prettier)
+- All components are accessible with proper ARIA labels and keyboard navigation

 ## 🔮 Future Enhancements

 Potential improvements:
 - Connect to a backend API for dynamic product data
-- Implement search functionality
-- Add product detail pages
 - Add user authentication
-- Implement shopping cart functionality
+- Integrate with payment gateway for real checkout
 - Add product reviews and ratings
-- Integrate with payment gateway
 - Add admin panel for product management
 - Implement filtering by price, brand, etc.
-- Add sorting options
+- Add sorting options (price, name, date added)
+- Product comparison feature
+- Wishlist functionality
+- Product recommendations
+- Analytics and tracking
+- Internationalization (i18n)

 ## 📄 License